The Blank Slate Internet

 scientific work I am proposing, we need to introduce a bit a jargon.
 This jargon only roughly approximates what

-might or might not be actual present in the marketplace, due to non disclosure
+might or might not be actual present in the marketplace, due to non

 agreements and classified R&D.

-CoreSystem relies on the generation of a set of computational primitives
+CoreSystem relies on the generation of a set of computational

 and the use of what are called frameworks to generate digital objects.
 John Sowa, Richard Ballard, and John Zackman

-all have versions of generative semantic primitives, although a general theory
+all have versions of generative semantic primitives, although a general

 of semantic primitives has not been published.

-The development of a general theory is attempted in my private work, but
+The development of a general theory is attempted in my private

-the issues have to do with paradigmatic viewpoints and how multiple viewpoints
+the issues have to do with paradigmatic viewpoints and how multiple

-might be represented in a single “logical” system.
+might be represented in a single logical system.

-The CoreSystem framework is called
+The CoreSystem framework is called cubism

-The same distinctions made by Thomas Erl regarding the transition between
+The same distinctions made by Thomas Erl regarding the transition

-digital objects and digital services (defined within computing environments)
+digital objects and digital services (defined within computing

 can and does get made in the CoreSystem architecture.
-Other concepts from these that are “behind” XML, Topic Maps, and
+Other

-web ontology languages (OWL) are present, for example “namespaces”.
+web ontology languages (OWL) are present, for example namespaces.
 However, the implementation of these

 concepts is at a more advanced and simpler level.
-The difference in actual software architecture design and
+The

-implementation features from one software system to the next may be compared
+implementation features from one software system to the next may be

 with the existence of different geometries.

-One may be able to represent very different theories of computing
+One may be able to represent very different theories of

 science, each one having specific types of features, capabilities and